Forsbergs-Skola/USS-Calliope/Combat_System_Documentation.md

 # The Combat System

+## Overview
+This document describes the combat implementations for the USS Calliope Unity Project.
+The system provides designer friendly, realistic and prototype friendly combat.
+The combat system is data-driven with the help of Unity ScriptableObjects.
+It supports realistic ballistics, hitchance probability based on static and runtime data, isometric aiming and one fits all weapon creation.

 ## Architecture

 - **Input (`AttackInput`)**: Raises events for aim/fire/reload/weapon switching + exposes move/sprint actions used for accuracy.